-Although you can see how Study member walking speed could be related to their brain, I am sure you can also think of many other reasons why your walking speed might be slower or faster than other people's, or why it might vary on any particular day.
+Although you can see how someone's walking speed could be related to their brain, you can probably also think of many other reasons why their walking speed might be slower or faster than other people's, or why it might vary on any particular day.
 We are all complicated creatures and our personalities, strengths, habits, and all the things that make us individuals are usually the sum of many, many small differences.
 These differences are due to the genes we inherit from our parents, the effects of the environments that we live in, and a good dose of randomness (and the way in which those things interact with each other).
 However, that does not stop Study member data from being extremely valuable – the more of those small pieces of the puzzle that we can fit together the better the overall picture that we get.
 We thank our Study members for their continued participation.

 Click here to return to the MRI Q&A page